MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-blob-storage.md

 ---
-title: Set up an Azure Blob Storage connection
+title: Set up your Azure Blob Storage connection
 description: This article provides information about how to create an Azure Blob Storage connection.
 author: lrtoyou1223
 ms.author: lle